 Many times you will be out and see something and think to yourself, wow this ____ (fill in the blank) looks really nice.
-Whether an old air conditioner, lawn mower, TV, computer, or piece of machinery, you never know what the value to something is until you test the market.
-Some things may seem like a quick scrap metal score but some items and things are not always scrap and should be considered for other options.
+Whether an old air conditioner, lawnmower, TV, computer, or piece of machinery, you never know what the value of something is until you test the market.
+Some things may seem like a quick scrap metal score but some items and things are not always scrapped and should be considered for other options.

 Think about what the item is and go from there.
-Let’s take a big screen TV for example.
-With so many inexpensive flatscreens being sold it might not be worth your time to try to pick up an old clunky TV that may prove to be more headaches then it is worth.
+Let’s take a big-screen TV for example.
+With so many inexpensive flat screens being sold it might not be worth your time to try to pick up an old clunky TV that may prove to be more headaches than it is worth.

 Second Scenario –

 Let’s say that the TV that you find is a 32-inch flatscreen that is less than 5 years old.
 You take it home, plug it in, and BAM!
 It works great, so now what do you do?
 Maybe you have a TV already, but you know that this TV is worth $10 to scrap out the parts…maybe you list it on Craigslist for $100 and you sell it to someone for $80 after a little haggling.
 That’s an extra $70 that you just scored.

 Third Scenario –